This post may contain affiliate links.

 - While the fish is roasting, work on the filling.
 Heat the olive oil in a pan over medium heat.
 Saute the onion for a few minutes until translucent.
 Add in the garlic and cook for a minute.

-- Add the bell pepper followed by the dried rosemary and thyme.
+- Add the bell pepper followed by the oregano.
 Saute for another minute.
 Season with salt, pepper and turmeric.

 - Add in the barberries, walnuts and parsley followed by the pomegranate molasses.

-- Lower the heat and let everything cook for 2-3 minutes until flavors are fully combined.
-Adjust the salt as desired.
+- Lower the heat and let everything cook for about 5 minutes until flavors are fully combined.
+Adjust the salt as needed.

-- Stuff the fish with the filling and add the remaining filling on top of the fish.
+- Transfer the roasted fish onto the serving platter.
+Stuff the fish with the filling and add the remaining filling on top of the fish.

-- Top with pomegranate and serve with rice, potatoes or greens.
+- Top with pomegranate arils and serve with rice, potatoes or greens.

 Video